 The experimental arena was a transparent box of size 12 cm height, 10 cm diameter in which different densities of prey were placed.
 Each density was replicated thrice.
 Before the start of each trial, larva of A. astur were starved for 24 hours.
 Predators were transferred to the experimental arena on each prey density using camel hair brush.
 Number of preys eaten by A. astur grub was counted after 24 hours.
 The study was conducted under controlled conditions of 27°C ± 2, relative humidity of 60 ± 5% and the data is presented as mean number of different stages (eggs, nymphs, pupa and adult) fed and the consumption percent at various stages (eggs, nymphs, pupa and adult) of densities offered is obtained by calculating the total number of stages offered and number fed by various instars.

-Table 1: Densities of eggs, nymphs, pupa and adults of RSW and BNW offered to first instar, second instar and third instar of A. astur.
+Table 1: Densities of eggs, nymphs, pupa and adults of Aleurodicus rugioperculatus (RSW) and BNW offered to first instar, second instar and third instar of Apertochrysa astur.